fulippo/motioneye-os-telegram/README.md

-# motioneye-os-telegram
+# MotionEyeOs Telegram Integration
-Bash script to receive a Telegram notification on motion detection
+Bash script to send a motion detection notification using Telegram

 ## Installation

-Ssh into you MotionEyeOs unit, copy the script to /data/bin/telegram.sh and and change permissions to make the script executable.
+`ssh` into you MotionEyeOs unit, copy the script to `/data/bin/telegram.sh` and and change permissions to make the script executable.

 ## MotionEyeOs Configuration